roobert/roobert.github.io/_posts/2017-08-16-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 <% end %>
 ```

-The result is that with a simple erb-hiera config, hiera config, hiera lookup tree, and versioned manifests, the desired configuration is reached.
-There is less code duplication, and more flexibility in manifest creation.
+The result is that with a simple erb-hiera config, hiera config, hiera lookup tree, and versioned manifests, the desired configuration described earlier is reached with less code duplication.

 ## Why Not Helm?